Automatic structural optimization of tree tensor networks: Tree tensor network

 Figure\ \ref{fig:process_1} (b) shows the diagram for ${\tilde \Psi}_{abcd}^{~}$.
 Rearranging the leg indices into $ab$ and $cd$ in the matrix form, we next perform the singular-value decomposition (SVD) to obtain the new tensors

 where the r.h.s. is diagrammatically illustrated in Fig.\ \ref{fig:process_1} (c).
 Discarding tiny singular values, we keep the number of degrees of freedom for the new central bond $e$ within the upper bound $\chi$.
 If there is degeneracy in $D_{e}^{~}$, we keep all the degenerating singular values or discard all of them to maintain the symmetry of the state.
-Note that any basis truncation is not performed near the boundary of the TTN where the number of positive $D_{e}^{~}$ is less than $\chi$.
+Note that any basis truncation is not performed near the boundary of the TTN where the number of positive $D_{e}^{~}$ does not exceed $\chi$.

 After the decomposition in Eq.~(\ref{Eq_2_5}), the tensor $V_{be}^{a}$ in Fig.\ \ref{fig:process_1} (a) is replaced by $V_{ab}^{e}$ in Fig.\ \ref{fig:process_1}(c), where the position of the singular value is also shifted to the bond $e$.
-Also the isometry of $V_{cd}^{e}$ can be updated.
-Using the above local update accompanying the position shift of the central area, we can improve the isometries at the arbitrary place in the TTN.
-After repeating this {\it sweeping} procedure over the entire TTN several times, we finally obtain a good variational wavefunction.
+Also the isometry $V_{cd}^{e}$ can be updated.
+Using the above local update accompanying the position shift of the central area, we sweep the entire TTN with improving the isometries.
+After repeating this procedure several times, we finally obtain a good variational wavefunction.